Source: California Invasive Plant Council

 Attendees headed to the Capitol

+It's time to take a run at getting funding back for the Weed Management Area program.
+Assembly Member Joan Buchanan has submitted a bill to do just that, and we will visit legislators to provide information about the impacts of invasive plants and to support this important program.
 Day at the Capitol features policy updates, advocacy training, and visits to legislative offices in the Capitol.
 It's an invigorating experience in direct democracy and a great opportunity to educate decision makers about the importance of strong state policy and funding for invasive plant management.
 No need for prior advocacy experience - we'll team you up with more seasoned attendees.
-We need you to share your expertise and passion with our elected officials!Register Now! (the event is free, but we need your information to help us plan the day) Agenda (with location and times)
+We need you to share your expertise and passion with our elected officials!Register Now! (the event is free, but we need your information to help us plan the day)

 2010 attendees at the Capitol